-- 5. Open and close each protected door and window in turn and listen for three beeps.
-The identification of each faulted protection point should appear on the display. - 6.
+- 1. Open and close each protected door and window in turn and listen for three beeps.
+The identification of each faulted protection point should appear on the display. - 2.
 Walk in front of any interior motion detectors (if used) and listen for three beeps as movement is detected.
-The identification of the detector should appear on the display when it is activated.
-If a problem is experienced with any protection point (no confirming sounds, no display), CALL FOR SERVICE IMMEDIATELY. - 7.
+The identification of the detector should appear on the display when it is activated. - 3.
+Follow the manufacturer's instructions to test all smoke detectors to ensure that all are functioning properly.
+The identification of each detector (or the zone number of the zone assigned to the detector) should appear on the display when each is activated. - 4.
+When all protection points have been checked, there should be no zone identification numbers displayed.
+If a problem is experienced with any protection point (no confirming sounds, no display), CALL FOR SERVICE IMMEDIATELY. - 5.
 Turn off Test mode by entering the security code and pressing the OFF key.